yiphei/yif-AI/README.md

 ## Train

 To run a model training, the required args are: the model training script, the dataset, and the training config file.
-The general pattern is the following
+The general pattern is the following (run from the repo root)

 ```
 python -m <model_dir>.training_script --train datasets/<dataset_dir> --config_file <model_dir>/train_configs/<config_filename>